khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 You could also use a tool like [Kat Matfield's gender decoder](http://gender-decoder.katmatfield.com/) to "lint" your post and make sure it's gender neutral.

-# Putting it all together
+# Wrap-up

-Hopefully, this guide will help you write job posts that bring more people.
-With the right structure in place, writing a
+Hopefully, with the right structure in place writing a job post isn't going to feel like pulling teeth anymore!

-Content upgrade: my swipe file of 7 great job posts – the one which are well written and to which I always come back to.
+Please let me know if you have questions or comments – send me an email at *hello* at khamidou.com.

+{% comment %}
+If you're interested in good examples of job posts, you can also download my swipe file – the job posts I always go back to when I'm writing one – by signing up to my mailing list.
+{% endcomment %}

 [^website]: Sometimes, even before your corporate website.
 For example, if they found your post through a job board.
 [^spacex]: Obviously, the order is going to be a little different if you're, say, SpaceX.
 You'll get a lot more mission-driven people.